Hey guys, are you ready for fall? And these sweet potato muffins with graham cracker crumble?

-- In a medium bowl, use a hand mixture to whisk together mashed sweet potato, stevia/sugar blend, eggs and vanilla extract, until incorporated.
+- In a medium bowl, use a hand mixture to whisk together mashed sweet potato, sugar, eggs and vanilla extract, until incorporated.
 Whisk in evaporated milk until combined.

 - In a separate medium bowl, whisk together flour, pumpkin pie spice, salt, baking powder and baking soda until combined.
 Whisk wet ingredients into flour mixture until smooth.
 Pour batter into each muffin cup about ¾ of the way full.

-- In a small bowl, stir together graham cracker crumbs, melted butter and stevia/sugar blend.
+- In a small bowl, stir together graham cracker crumbs, melted butter and sugar.
 Distribute graham cracker crumble on top of each cup of muffin batter.